-You guys are in for a special treat today – my Nana’s Fairy Pie Recipe!
+This is my Nana’s special fairy pie recipe, it’s actually a cake with meringue and a lot of whipped cream.
+It’s really rich and oh so yummy.
+You guys are in for a special treat today!
 This recipe is a HUGE tradition in our family.
 My grandmother (Nana) passed away 30 years ago, but we still have this cake almost every year for Christmas dinner.
 Some of my siblings never got the chance to meet our wonderful Nana and so this is a great way for them to feel some kind of memory or connection to her each year.

 This recipe is very rich and decadent, so you don’t need very much to be satisfied.
 My family has this dessert on Christmas Eve but it could be enjoyed any time of the year.
 Nana also sometimes put whipped cream on the top and sides of the cake so that it looked like it was totally frosted.
-Nana also sometimes put jimmies (sprinlkles) on top of the whipped cream, which made it look very festive for Christmas and other holidays.
+Nana also sometimes put jimmies (sprinkles) on top of the whipped cream, which made it look very festive for Christmas and other holidays.
 I imagine the jimmies were her own invention since my Dad grew up in Boston and jimmies are big there.
 You can choose which type of nut you would prefer.
 My favorite is walnuts, but pecans or almonds work well too.
+Or you could just forget the nuts.

 Tips for a successful cake: